Learning while working manifesto

 Design thinking and learning while working

-To design learning while working effectively, learning and development needs a holistic process that takes in the complexity of the multiple elements and their coordination.
+To design a learning ecosystem and select the technology to best support it, learning and development needs a holistic process that takes in the complexity of the multiple elements and their coordination.
 The solution lies in ‘design thinking’.

 Design thinking is about taking hybrid creative and analytical approaches that designers use and applying them to any problem.
 In learning, when you hear the word ‘design’ you think about instructional design or graphic design.
 Instructional design and the ADDIE process (analysis, design, development, implementation, evaluation) is about designing, developing and delivering a course.
 Design thinking is a more generalised open process that enables learning people to go beyond just designing a course to designing an entire learning ecosystem.
 It is a process that enables learning professionals to rethink, redesign and rebuild how learning works in their organisation.
 It allows them to take concepts like 70:20:10 and create solid learning solutions that work within the context of their own organisation.